 Alfred Klassen fonds. – 1929-2016. – 8 cm of textual records. – 8 photographs. – 1 map.

-Alfred Klassen was born in [place] on [date] the grandson of Franz Peter Klassen and the son of Jacob Franz Klassen and Maria [give mother’s maiden name.]
+Alfred Klassen was the grandson of Franz Peter Klassen and the son of Jacob Franz and Maria Klassen.
 After the death of his parents in 1983 Alfred Klassen discovered a collection of letters received by his parents between 1929 and 1933 from his father’s brothers or sisters-in-law living in the Soviet Union.

 Peter Franz Klassen and Helene (Fast) Klassen registered in a collective in Issyl Kul and moved therein the spring of 1930.
 He died there of natural causes in 1933.

 The family of Abram Franz Klassen and his wife, Susana (Wilms) Klassen ,were exiled to the Narym forestry camp in 1931.
 Two of their smallest children died en-route.
 Abram and his son Abraham died within a few years.